MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 * repository - url of the repository (required).
 * segments - list of segment names to load (optional, loads all segments by default).
 * middlewares - list of [middleware modules](../develop/middleware.md) to load (optional).
-* secret - shared secret for creating trusted clients (optional).
+* trustKey - key for creating trusted client (optional).

 A full configuration example looks like this: